 Post-Traumatic Stress Disorder (PTSD)*

-*To best support you through your healing during treatments for addiction (drugs, alcohol and smoking) or PTSD, please note that I highly recommend all clients to be followed by a mental health practitioner and/or medical doctor.
-Going through the process of healing an addiction offers various challenges and best be guided by a team of health professionals.
+*To best support you through your healing during treatments for addiction (smoking) or PTSD, please note that I highly recommend all clients to be followed by a mental health practitioner and/or medical doctor.
+Going through the process of healing an addiction or trauma, offers various challenges and best be guided by a team of health professionals.